 According to the New York Times,

 Senator John McCain of Arizona, who received $110,000, and Senator John Glenn of Ohio ($242,000) were deemed guilty only of "poor judgment."
 It's true that Mr. McCain, who had been Mr. Keating's vacation guest in the Bahamas four times, did nothing for his benefactor after those 1987 meetings.
 Yet wasn't a Senator also obliged to do something to guard the public against Mr. Keating's increasingly suspicious behavior?
-New York Times March 1, 1991.
+New York Times March 1, 1991.After hearings that held the entire US Senate and the country's attention, the US Senate Ethics Committee found that McCain "exercised poor judgment".
+The New York Times said,

 Today's announcement came after the committee voted unanimously on each Senator, ending a 14-month investigation into whether the lawmakers acted inappropriately in intervening with Federal regulators on behalf of Mr. Keating's Lincoln Savings and Loan Association.
 Mr. Keating and his associates contributed $1.3 million to the Senators or causes they backed.
 Lincoln, in Irvine, Calif., was seized by the Government in 1989, a move that is expected to cost taxpayers more than $2 billion.
-New York Times, February 28, 1991
+New York Times, February 28, 1991At the time, John McCain said,

 "I'm sure that my political obituary will always have something about the Keating Five in it.
 I don't see how that could be avoided."
 New York Times, March 1, 1991